chrisgatt/jobscheduler-docker/README.md

   - PG_SCHEDULER_USER: name of the user to connect to the db (default: scheduler)
   - PG_SCHEDULER_PASSWD: password of the user to connect to the db (no default)
   - PG_ADMIN_PASSWD: password of the administrator of the db (no default)
+  - SCHEDULER_ID: jobscheduler id (default: osjs_4444)
+  - SCHEDULER_HOST: jobscheduler host name (not so usefull in container context) (default: osjs)
+  - SCHEDULER_ALLOWED_HOST: ip range allowed to connect to the scheduler (default: 0.0.0.0 all ip allowed)

 The container is designed to reconfigure ojs at each startup to reflect change in the context (change of database server name for example).